Climate refuges: 5 French cities where life will be good in 2050

 angers ville futur.png

-Located between Nantes and Tours, Angers enjoys a milder oceanic climate than the south of France.
-By 2050, this Pays de la Loire city could well be a climatic haven, with moderate summer temperatures and a remarkably well-developed capacity to adapt to climatic hazards.
-Angers is committed to an ambitious ecological transition, including the creation ofgreen spaces, the preservation of its arboreal heritage, anddrinking water management policies.
+Located between Nantes and Tours, Angers enjoys a oceanic climate milder than that of southern France.
+By 2050, this city in Pays de la Loire could well be a climatic haven, with moderate summer temperatures and a remarkably well-developed capacity to adapt to climatic hazards.
+Angers is betting on an ambitious ecological transition, which includes the creation ofgreen spaces, the preservation of its tree-planted heritage, and policies for the management ofdrinking water.

-According to the ranking of French cities to live in, Angers comes out on top thanks to its pleasant living environment, strong resilience to climate change, and sustainable development potential.
-With an average summer temperature of 33°C, the city should be spared the most intense heat waves that will affect more southerly regions.
+According to the ranking of French cities where it's good to live, Angers comes top thanks to its pleasant living environment, its strong resilience to climate change, and its potential for sustainable development.
+With an average summer temperature of 33°C, the city should be spared the heat waves most intense that will affect more southerly regions.

 Angers: key figures for 2050 📊